Questions & Answers About Atrial Fibrillation

 - Stop other clots from forming

-- Stop clots or pieces of clots from travelling to your brain
+- Stop clots or pieces of clots from traveling to your brain

 - Limit complications from blood clots such as stroke